oanapintoiu/marketplace/readme.md

 - Visit `http://127.0.0.1:8000/admin/` to log in with the superuser account.
 - Manage users, items, and conversations from the Django admin interface.

-**Note:** The media files have been added to .gitignore so it is recommended to add your own listings.

 ### Testing